Skip to main content

 Latest asset allocation quarterly reviews

-The latest Willis Towers Watson (WTW) parameter review of the economic assumptions which underpin the optimised portfolios available through our platform sees slight changes to asset allocations this quarter with a circa 4% average portfolio turnover.
-The story of the quarter was one of increasing yields across investment markets.
-Note that because the asset allocations were left unchanged last quarter, our comparison is against the review done to 31 December 2023.
+The latest Willis Towers Watson (WTW) parameter review of the economic assumptions which underpin the optimised portfolios available through our platform sees slight changes to asset allocations this quarter with a circa 2.5% average portfolio turnover.
+The story of the quarter was one of decreasing yields across investment markets.

 As usual, the reallocations seen have been driven by the relative changes in the return assumptions, with only relatively minor changes in volatility this quarter.
-All asset classes have had increases in their return assumptions compared to the last assumptions update, and an accompanying increase in volatility, with the exception of both Cash and UK equity, the latter reducing in volatility.
+All asset classes have seen decreases in their return assumptions compared to the last update.
+There has also been an accompanying decrease in volatility, except for Cash, International Fixed Interest and Property - whose volatility remains unchanged from the previous quarters’ assumptions.

 The assumptions have a 10-year time horizon, which are built on a combination of both short and very long-term assumptions.
-The short-term assumptions for Cash have increased this quarter and, as risk asset returns are calculated based on a risk premium above cash (local cash rate) assumption, this increase has in turn increased the return assumptions of all other assets.
-Fixed Interest return expectations have increased in the latest expectations, in line with an expected upwards trend over the longer term.
+The short-term assumption for Cash has decreased this quarter.
+As risk asset return assumptions are calculated based on a risk premium above the local cash rate assumption, the decrease in Cash has in turn led to a decrease in the return assumptions of all other assets.
+Fixed Interest return expectations have also decreased this quarter because of a drop in short-term yields, however we expect these to trend upwards over the longer term.

 Summary of movements